Craigslist Users Being Robbed – Staying Safe when Buying or Selling on Craigslist.

 If you’re going to buy something on Craigslist, there are a couple of safety precautions you should take.

-- Check out the sellers information: Ask for a phone number and an address.
-Take that information, and check the names of the seller online to find out who you are dealing with.
+- Check out the seller’s information: Ask for a phone number and an address.
+Take that information, and then check the names of the seller online to find out who you are dealing with.

-- Don’t buy from sellers who only list an email address: This should be a red flag that the seller has something to hide.
+- Don’t buy from sellers who only list an email address: This is a HUGE RED FLAG.
+If they don’t list their phone number, the seller usually has something to hide.

 - Meet in a public place – Criminals don’t want witnesses; meeting in a public place like a coffee shop or cafe can help ensure your safety.
 Most of the criminals on Craigslist are looking for an easy target and are not very likely to rob you in a cafe full of people.

-- If it sounds to good to be true it probably is: A lot of these scams are pretty easy to spot.
-If the deal sounds to good to be true you are better off passing it up.
+- If it sounds too good to be true, it probably is: A lot of these Craigslist scams are pretty easy to spot.
+If the deal sounds too good to be true, you are better off passing it up.